LLazarek/blame-evaluation-gt/writing/outline.md

 2. Why and How Blame Assigment Algorithms Differ

+   By example; adjusted version of the one in OOPSLA sec 2

-   - Why Blame Assignments Differ
+   1. Why Blame Assignments Differ

-   - How Blame Assignments Differ
+   2. How Blame Assignments Differ

-3. Analyzing these differences

-   1. A space of GT system design
+   3. A space of GT system design

       - In terms of error reporting, we identify two axes of GT system
         design: where checking occurs and whether blame is tracked.

+3. A general method for analyzing the utility of blame

-   2. How to analyze this space?
+   1. How to analyze this space?

       - We want a quantative measure of error msg utility that allows us to evaluate each point in the above space.

-   3. Blame trails
+   2. Blame trails

-      - We build on the blame trails idea of Lukas et al [POPL '20]
+      - We want an empirical study to understand how the behavior of blame in real systems.

       - Blame trails provide a quantitative measure of a a system's error message utility, and they can be applied to every point in the above space.

+      - We generalize the blame trails idea of Lukas et al [POPL '20] to make it more systematic, scalable, and general, by:
+        1. Adding a null hypothesis baseline for comparison between multiple systems
+        2. Analyzing multiple blame following strategies
+        3. Mutating interfaces as well as programs
+        4. Incorporating domain knowledge in the selection of blame following strategies and mutation
+        5. Evaluating systems on the same platform for apples-to-apples comparisons

-   4. Null hypothesis
+   3. Null hypothesis

       - We should have a baseline to tell how all of the points in the design space compare to having nothing at all.